una-auxme/paf/code/mapping/DesignDocument_TopDownMap.md

 ### Visualization

+Generate [Marker](http://docs.ros.org/en/noetic/api/visualization_msgs/html/msg/Marker.html) messages based on the dataframe.
+These messages can then be observed with RViz.
+Possible DisplayTypes [here](http://wiki.ros.org/rviz/DisplayTypes).

 ### Collisions

 If there currently are collisions between the car and other entities.
-Should report where those collisions are and with which entities.
+Collisions should contain the involved entities, their positions and the collision point.

 ### Distance calculations

-Distance calculation might be able to use similar algorithms
+Distance calculations might be able to use similar algorithms

 #### Lane distance

+Sideways left/right distances to the nearest lane marking.
+Only uses entities with the *lanemark* flag set.
+Lanemarks can be filtered further via the lanemark-specific type and flags.

 #### Collision distance

 ### Prediction

-Generate a predicted dataframe based on the current frame that is n seconds into the future
+Generate a predicted dataframe based on the current frame that is *n* seconds into the future.

 ### Path simulation

+Generate multiple predictions into the future with a fixed timestep.

+The car's motion in the virtual map is adjusted to follow a given path.

+Collisions are reported in the order they occur.

+### Entity functions

+- `is_static -> bool`: if the entity is considered static (will never move) by the mapping layer.
+  This may be calculated based on the Moving/Standing times (sums) and the min/max speeds of the entity.

 ## Sources